Last Updated on

 Both of my kids love to make Christmas cookies.
 And whether you buy already made dough that you can just break off and let your kids put them on the cookie sheet or you go all out and make them from scratch, they will love it.

-9. Make DIY Christmas Cards for Relatives and Friends
+9. Make DIY Christmas Cards for Family and Friends

 10. Make Countdown Christmas Chain